You'll Like The 2010 Land Rover LR2 If...

 3.2-liter in-line 6

 234 lb.-ft. of torque @ 3200 rpm

-Replacing the gone-and-easily forgotten Freelander, last sold here in 2005, Land Rover's all-new LR2 is the first corporate offering designed primarily for U.S consumers.
+Land Rover's smallest SUV, the LR2, is also the first corporate offering designed primarily for U.S consumers.
 This premium compact four-door SUV is based on Ford's versatile C1 unit-body architecture, but displays a bold character that's uniquely Land Rover, includes seating for five and is powered by a strong six-cylinder engine.
 Although it lacks a dual-range transfer case and air suspension, the LR2's slick full-time all-wheel-drive (AWD) package and Land Rover's sophisticated Terrain Response System make it an extremely capable, all-season on/off-roader.
-Available only in well-appointed SE trim, the LR2's most direct competition will come from other upscale active-lifestyle vehicles like the Acura RDX and BMW X3.
-However, its mid-$30,000 price point means buyers will have plenty of other new "crossovers" to cross-shop.
+Available only in well-appointed HSE trim, the LR2's most direct competition will come from other upscale active-lifestyle vehicles like the Acura RDX and BMW X3.
+However, its mid-$30,000 price point means buyers will have plenty of other (and newer) "crossovers" to cross-shop.